The botched translation of the verse reads like these,

 Be wise.
-In fact, as sheep, be wise as the serpents, and unmixed/pure as the doves (Matt.
+In fact, be wise as the serpents, (hint: this means serpents are not inherently bad) and unmixed/pure as the doves (Matt.
 10:16).
-As the Bible uses sheep, trees, birds, etc. to describe certain kinds of people it also apparently uses demons to describe certain kinds of people.
+As the Bible uses sheep, trees, birds, bees, etc. to describe groups of people perhaps it uses demons to describe certain groups of people.
 Sheep and birds are real but when Jesus speaks about them he is not speaking of actual sheep or birds.
 He stated that he came to seek the lost “sheep” of Israel.
 They are used figuratively.
 For example,

 “You offspring of vipers!”
 Luke 3:7